My great friend and teacher, Brooks Walker once said:

 Am I saying these are bad things?
-Not at all, but all of the above makes for a good social club; not so much the body of Christ.
+Not at all, but all of the above makes for a gathering place or social club; not so much the body of Christ.

 Why Did People of Peter’s Time Attend Church

-This was upsetting but I also read that the church was offered a shopping mall to hold Easter services — they refused.
+It was upsetting to read this, but I also read that the church was offered a shopping mall for Easter services, but they declined.

-“Who wants to hold church in a mall.” one person was quoted as saying.
+A person was quoted as saying, “Who wants to hold church in a mall?“.

 What is Church Anyhow?